 Tor is software that allows you to surf the internet anonymously.
 Without any charges, it downloads from the internet.
 The Tor browser works differently from a VPN.
 The data encrypts with various nodes.
-The three servers or nodes kept between your connection and the destinated location to provide better anonymity.
+The three servers or nodes are kept between your connection and the destinated location to provide better anonymity.

 VPN (Virtual Private Network)

-VPNs are a much-known term to the internet users of the present age.
+VPNs are a much-known term to internet users of the present age.
 A security technology getting immense acknowledgment and consideration is a Virtual Private Network (VPN) due to some of its robust privacy features.

 I2P Anonymous Network

-The I2P or Invisible Internet Project is a devolved anonymizing network.
+The I2P, or Invisible Internet Project, is a devolved anonymizing network.
 It builds by using Java on similar grounds to Tor.
 I2P is effectually an internet within an internet.

 I2P possesses its internal network database to distribute routing and contact the information firmly.

-When you’re using a proxy service, internet traffic data runs through the proxy server to address your request.
+When using a proxy service, internet traffic data runs through the proxy server to address your request.
 The request we brought back to the same proxy server.
 Later the proxy server onwards the data obtained from the website.